-The Southern Association of Colleges and Schools (SACS) Core Requirement 2.12 requires the development of a Quality Enhancement Plan (QEP) based on institutional assessment that focuses on learning outcomes and/or the environment supporting student learning and on accomplishing the mission of the institution.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Core Requirement 2.12 requires the development of a Quality Enhancement Plan (QEP) based on institutional assessment that focuses on learning outcomes and/or the environment supporting student learning and on accomplishing the mission of the institution.
 The development and implementation must incorporate broad-based involvement of institutional constituencies while embracing a closed loop assessment plan.

 Starting in 2007 and continuing through the present, Tarleton State University, a member of the Texas A&M University System (TAMUS), has been engaged in a QEP development process driven by the faculty, staff, and students (constituents).
 The development process was led by the QEP Committee, who followed a deliberate and methodical series of steps to take the development process from the brainstorming stage through topic selection and into implementation.
 The process resulted in the selection of "Keeping it REAL: Real-world Experiences Applied to Learning" as Tarleton's QEP.